transcom/mymove/README.md

 Run `pre-commit install` to install a pre-commit hook into `./git/hooks/pre-commit`.
 This is different than `brew install pre-commit` and must be done so that the hook will check files you are about to commit to the repository.
 Next install the pre-commit hook libraries with `pre-commit install-hooks`.

 Before running `pre-commit run -a` you will need to install Javascript dependencies and generate some golang code from Swagger files.
 An easier way to handle this is by running `make pre_commit_tests` or `make server_generate client_deps && pre-commit run -a`.
 But it's early to do this so you can feel free to skip running the pre-commit checks at this time.

+#### Troubleshooting install issues (process hanging on install hooks)

+Since pre-commit uses node to hook things up in both your local repo and its cache folder (located at `~/.cache/pre-commit`),it requires a global node install.
+If you are using nodenv to manage multiple installed nodes, you'll need to set a global version to proceed (eg `nodenv global 12.16.3`).
+You can find the current supported node version [here (in `.node-version`)](./.node-version).

 ### Setup: Dependencies